Caffeine and Sleep: Do They Work Together?

 Consuming some caffeine in the late morning can provide an energy boost that can help prevent premature sleep and subsequent premature awakening in the morning.

-Done consistently, caffeine can help to "reset" your circadian rhythm to sleep longer and wake later in the morning.
+Done consistently, caffeine can help to reset your circadian rhythm to sleep longer and wake later in the morning.

 Waking up groggy is one of the worst feelings, and unfortunately, it can happen even if you do get a healthy amount of sleep.
 Caffeine in the morning is a great way to push past that initial grogginess and get you to your normal, daytime functioning self.
+And, you can start identifying as a morning person!

 An added benefit of a few milligrams of caffeine is that it can help prevent you from going back to sleep, which late risers find a saving grace.